hive-engine/steemsmartcontracts-wiki/Smart-Contracts-API.md

 ## 5. Steem reference block number
 The Steem block number from which the transaction was initiated is available via the following variable:
 - refSteemBlockNumber: Steem block number

+## 6. Steem transaction id
+The transaction id from which the transaction was initiated is available via the following variable:
+- transactionId: transaction id

 ## Additional libraries available via the smart contracts API
  ### currency.js: